-This Is Us Season 1 Concludes With More Questions Than Answers, A New Fan Theory
+‘This Is Us’ Season 1 Concludes With More Questions Than Answers, New Fan Theory

 — lynn standridge (@lynn5432) March 8, 2017

-This has led to speculation that Jack dies some time between the triplets-as-teens timeline and the triplets-as-adults timeline, and fans have been bracing for the inevitable scene depicting Jack’s death.
+This has led to speculation that Jack dies sometime between the triplets-as-teens timeline and the triplets-as-adults timeline, and fans have been bracing for the inevitable scene depicting Jack’s death.
 The show even hinted that it was coming, with the March 7 episode showing Jack driving his car with several empty beer cans in the passenger seat, leading fans to suspect that Jack was going to die in a drunk-driving crash.

 Producers even hinted at Jack’s death on the show’s Twitter account.